Articles in this section

-That’s why tracking the right KPIs (Key Performance Indicators) is essential.
-Below are five healthcare-relevant KPIs your team should monitor regularly, along with dashboard suggestions and screenshot placeholders to help you build a high-impact report.
+That's why tracking the right KPIs (Key Performance Indicators) is essential.
+Below are five healthcare-relevant KPIs your team should monitor regularly, along with dashboard and report build instructions.

 1. Average Speed of Answer (ASA)